the-workgroup/wikijs/actions/palship.md

 ## What you need to do to get started

-- Decide on whether you want to commit yourself to being a pal
+- [X] Decide on whether you want to commit yourself to being a pal
-- Be prepared to learn new digital skills (to buy and send digital currency)
+- [X] Be prepared to learn new digital skills (to buy and send digital currency)
-- Be prepared to use a telephony-over-internet app on your phone
+- [X] Be prepared to use a telephony-over-internet app on your phone
-- Choose a weekly amount that is comfortable for you
+- [X] Choose a weekly amount that is comfortable for you
-- Choose between open-ended palship or a fixed-term that can be renewed (e.g. 3 months)
+- [X] Choose between open-ended palship or a fixed-term that can be renewed (e.g. 3 months)
-- Be willing to be involved emotionally with people in a war zone, while seeing them as your own family
+- [X] Be willing to be involved emotionally with people in a war zone, while seeing them as your own family
-- Be prepared to open up, share, and receive as much as give in this interaction.
+- [X] Be prepared to open up, share, and receive as much as give in this interaction.
 Otherwise it will not feel genuine to the Gazans, and will not feel respectful.
 They are very proud and very generous people.

 ## Contact

-If you read all of the above and you want to proceed becoming a pal, please reach out to orwa.diraneyya@gmail.com
+If you read all of the above and you want to proceed becoming a pal, please reach out to info@theworkgroup.org

+When sending an email, please mention the initiative you want to join (in this case, the "Palship Program in Gaza") and your confirmation that you went over the action checklist.